CBE544/CBE544-2019.github.io/ASE/Getting_Started/README.md

 c<sub>DFT</sub> = sqrt[(Volume/6.959)<sup>2</sup>+1.4175<sup>2</sup>+0.818<sup>2</sup>]

+These equations come from the angles of the unit cell.
+For more information on how these equations were derived look HCP stacking or ask Anthony.

 **HW 5:** Show your Python scripts for the EOS, Plot the Equation of State fits, and report the DFT lattice constants.

 <a name='convergence-with-k-points'></a>